BlankerL/DApp-CoinFlipping/README.md

 - **Highly anoymous and confidential.** Users cannot see the counterparties' username (accountID) in the game and game history.
 In game history, only the user's index and winner's index will be provided.
 Unless the counterparties go to the [Ethereum Blockchain Explorer](https://etherscan.io/) to track the transactions one by one, they will never know your actual accountID.
 - **High speed.** The banker (dealer) is implemented within the contract, no real-person dealer is needed.
 Therefore, the speed of the game will be much faster (at least 16.7% faster if the users always act in time).
 This part is discussed in [Design Document](docs/Design Document.md).
 - **Light weight.** There is no server/backend actually needed, all the user/game/transaction information are stored in the blockchain.
 Even with GitHub Pages, a full functional site can be hosted without any effort.
+- **Multiple players.** More than 2 players in each round of game is supported.
+The people who initialize the game can decide how many players are allowed in this round.

 ### File Structure